msolvaag/redux-db/docs/schema.rst

 Other field types
 -----------------

-Aside for the "PK" and "FK" type, you may also define fields of type "ATTR" and "MODIFIED".
+Aside for the "PK" type, you may also define fields of type "MODIFIED".
-The "ATTR" type is just a convenience field to make custom properties on the RecordModel.
-In usage with the "value" callback you can create computed properties.

 The "MODIFIED" type defines a field that will be used to compare the state record with a updated record.
 The default comparison is to do a shallow equallity check.